mesb/mesb.github.io/_posts/2018-3-11-a-stupid-bubble-sort-story.md

 It is very possible, my great Queen.
 The gods showed me how to count such operations.
 They called it, *The Analysis of Algorithms* and they reported that the first human to do this a long time ago is called **Don Knuth**.
 Through analysis of algorithms, the analyst can obtain quantitive information about the cost accrued in the course of running algorithms.
 Since the Queen was about to depart, Kkaienge promised to demonstrate, in the near future, the art of analyzing algorithms in general, with the assistance and testimony of the analysis of the Bubble Sort algorithm.

-The rest of the court were fascinated by the primitive procedure they'd just observed.
+The rest of the court was fascinated by the primitive procedure they'd just observed.
 The Queen obtained the information she requested.
 Kkaienge thanked the court for their attention and promised to next demonstrate the analysis of the algorithm they just observed.